Note: This is a post from Joan Concilio, Man Vs. Debt community manager. Read more about Joan.

 As I get busier and busier, I realize that I only have time to reread books if they really matter.

 Sure, I read the standard mass-market fiction for fun.
 But those books come from our local public library.
-To make it into the “Joan Otto permanent rotation,” they’ve really got to wow me – and have lasting value.
+To make it into the “Joan Concilio permanent rotation,” they’ve really got to wow me – and have lasting value.

 Here are five books that I truly believe have changed my life – and lessons I believe we can all learn from them.